theunknown124/IT-Support-System/README.md

 Uses the Java Linked list collections framework

+Look at the ITSupportSystemMain and ITSupportRequests java files.

 The system itself ues the LinkedList queue interface of the collections framework to simulate a tech support queue

  The program can do: